dart-lang/language/working/2364 - primary constructors/feature-specification.md

 // Using a primary constructor. class const Point._(final int x, final int y);

+// Using a primary constructor. class Point {
+  const this._(final int x, final int y);
+}
 ```

 Note that the class header contains syntax that resembles the constructor
 declaration, which may be helpful when reading the code.

-The modifier `const` could have been placed on the class (`const class`)
+With the primray header constructor, the modifier `const` could have been
-rather than on the class name.
-This proposal puts it on the class name
+placed on the class (`const class`) rather than on the class name.
+This
-because the notion of a "constant class" conflicts with with actual
+proposal puts it on the class name because the notion of a "constant class"
-semantics: It is the constructor which is constant because it is able to be
+conflicts with with actual semantics: It is the constructor which is
+constant because it is able to be invoked during constant expression
-invoked during constant expression evaluation; it can also be invoked at
+evaluation; it can also be invoked at run time, and there could be other
-run time, and there could be other (non-constant) constructors.
-This means
+(non-constant) constructors.
+This means that it is at least potentially
-that it is at least potentially confusing to say that it is a "constant
+confusing to say that it is a "constant class", but it is consistent with
-class", but it is consistent with the rest of the language to say that this
-particular primary constructor is a "constant constructor".
-Hence `class
+the rest of the language to say that this particular primary constructor is
-const Name` rather than `const class Name`.
+a "constant constructor".
+Hence `class const Name` rather than `const class
+Name`.

 The modifier `final` on a parameter in a primary constructor has the usual
 effect that the parameter itself cannot be modified.
-The only location
-where such modifications can occur is in an assertion, and they "should"
-not have side effects, so we can basically ignore this.
-However, much more
+However, this modifier
-importantly, this modifier is also used to specify that the instance
+is also used to specify that the instance variable declaration which is
-variable declaration which is induced by this primary constructor parameter
+induced by this primary constructor parameter is `final`.
-is `final`.

 In the case where the constructor is constant, and in the case where the
 declaration is an `extension type` or an `enum` declaration, the modifier